Barbara E. Little

-Through Ms. Little's intense dedication she walks her clients through the difficult conversations and legal maze creating well-thought-out plans focused on family values, diminishing taxes and protecting loved ones.
+Ms. Little walks her clients through the difficult conversations and legal maze creating well-thought-out estate plans focused on family values, diminishing taxes and protecting loved ones.
 Whether you are a young professional, new parent, blended family, retiree, small business owner or high net worth individual, Ms. Little drafts and coordinates plans including:

 - Wills: She provides clients with a road map for their legacy through simple outright gifts to multi-generational tax savings and protecting trusts (e.g. supplemental needs trust, children's trust and GST trusts).

 - Powers of Attorney, Health Care Directives and Health Power of Attorneys: She guides clients through the selection of agents (individuals) that will be in charge of the day to day and dignified end of life decisions.